-Right now there are more than 51 trillion pieces of microplastic in our oceans - that's more than 500 times the number of stars in our galaxy.
+Right now there are as many as 51 trillion pieces of microplastic in our oceans - that's more than 500 times the number of stars in our galaxy.

 The demand for plastic has increased dramatically over the last 70 years.
 More than 300 million tonnes of plastic is produced globally every year - half of which is used only once and then disposed of.
 Less than 14% of plastic produced is recycled, with the remaining 86% ending up in the ocean, environment or landfills.
 In total, there are about 6.3 billion tonnes of plastic in the world's landfills - the weight of a billion elephants!